-This just adds a thin layer on top of Git to allow pushing translation changes as merge requests instead of pushing directly to the repository.
-It currently uses the lab tool to do the push.
+This just adds a thin layer atop Git using the lab tool to allow pushing translation changes as merge requests instead of pushing directly to the repository.

 There is no need to use this access Git repositories, ordinary Git works the same, the only difference is how pushing to a repository is handled.
 With Git changes are pushed directly to the repository, while GitLab creates merge request.